camitz/CloudWatchAppender/README.md

 **Warning** Make sure you read about CloudWatch [pricing](http://docs.amazonwebservices.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html) so you'll not get any surprises.
 Particularly, CloudWatch treats each combination of metric name, namespace and dimension as a different custom metric.
 You have just 10 free custom metrics.
 After that they start charging you.

+**Note** In the above example credentials is in clear text and this is not the Amazon recommended way of doing things.
+See [Configuring Credentials and End Point](#credentials).

 ## BufferingAggregatingCloudWatchAppender

 Besides the regular CloudwatchAppender there is the BufferingAggregatingCloudWatchAppender that has several key benefits.
 Log events are stored in a buffer and only sent to CloudWatch once certain conditions are met, usually when the buffer reaches a certain limit.

-The events are assembled to statistics sets so that a minumum number of requests are performed.
+The events are assembled to statistics sets so that a minimum number of requests are performed.

 This feature can potentially reduce the frequency of http requests to the AWS API by several orders of magnitude.
 As such it is the recommended appender for most purposes.
 Use the regular CloudwatchAppender when real time updates to CloudWatch is essential.